ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 * Social Network Analysis: Erdős–Rényi model for generating random social networks

 ## Industry Use Cases
-* Public Health Communication: This model can help design targeted public health campaigns by predicting which users (e.g., influencers or patients) are more likely to share health information.
 * Social Media Platforms: Social media platforms or podcast platforms may use this model to better understand content virality and sentiment-driven user behaviour, enhancing content recommendation systems.
 * Behavioural Insights: By studying the influence of ideology and chronic health conditions on information dissemination, this work can assist in targeted marketing, health campaigns or consumer behaviour analysis.
 * Real-Time Decision-Making: Organisations like Microsoft and Google can integrate this model into real-time analytics for digital health platforms, recommendation engines and user behaviour prediction.